bochinchero/decred-pub/StakedValue/README.md

 The **Supply-Adjusted Staked Realised Value** behaves as a faster moving average than the Realised Value to the Market Value, a first line of support in bullish trends and first line of resistance in downtrends and sideways action.

 The relationship between the Realised Value and the Supply-Adjusted Staked Realised Value also seenms to provide a lagging indicator of the direction that the market is trending, this is better visualised by constructing an oscilator based on the ratio between these two metrics.
-The **SASRVRV ratio** is calculated as `Supply-Adjusted Staked Realised Value / Realised Value`.
+The **SASRV/RV Ratio** is calculated as `Supply-Adjusted Staked Realised Value / Realised Value`.

 ![SASRVRV Ratio](./img/7_SASRVRV.png)

 During the past market cycle, the SASRV/RV ratio remained above 1 throughout the entirety of the bull market, while during the bear market it has struggled to decisevely break and sustain above that value.
-While this metric has just crossed bullish again, I'd like to see a strong breakout to the upside as confirmation of what looks like an upcoming bull market kicking into full gear - something to keep an eye on over the next few weeks.
+Despite this metric crossing bullish again, I'd like to see a much stronger breakout to the upside as confirmation of what looks like an upcoming bull market kicking into full gear - something to keep an eye on over the next few weeks.

+### Summary

+While DCR is relatively nascent as a tradeable asset, with a single market cycle under it's belt, the data available so far makes a compelling case to dive deeper into the on-chian behaviour that is unique to the hybrid PoW/PoS consensus.
+The Staked Realised Value and it's supply-adjusted variant are complementary valuation tools to other existing metrics, enabling the gauging of key psychological levels for stakeholders - who are, after all, the largest key players in the protocol.